-It’s something you have heard before: optimize your website for search.
-You will be surprised that there are actually people who want to provide digital marketing services but don’t try to rank their own websites.
-Crazy, right?
+It’s something you have heard before: you can increase website leads through optimization.
+However, you will be surprised that there are actually people who want to provide digital marketing services but don’t try to rank their own websites.

-Too often we see partner agencies with websites that aren’t built for lead generation – the primary purpose of a website.
-Business growth cannot happen without generating sales leads.
+Too often we see partner agencies with websites that aren’t built to generate leads– the primary purpose of a website.
+Unfortunately, business growth cannot happen without generating sales leads.

 While you can rely on lead generation tools to find your prospects, your website still needs to be the starting point for attracting leads.

-So, what is it about a website that generates SEO leads?
+So, what is it about lead generation website development that captures SEO leads?

-We’ve done our research, had a bunch of experiments and A/B testing, and implemented different strategies to determine how best to generate more leads with your website.
+We’ve done our research, had a bunch of experiments and A/B testing, and implemented different strategies to determine the best way to generate leads with your website.
 So if you want in on our findings, this blog is for you.

 1. Have a Well-Designed Website